I was 23 years old at a baby shower for a coworker, Dave. We sat down together and ate our cake.

 My final thoughts are this: It is not uncommon for hospitals to get excited about implementing the nurse-ready room model, only to let it fall apart a few months later as they move on to the next project.

 The results you see here are as a result of a hospital committing to this model for years and having the metrics from which to optimize.
-The nurse-ready room model is still going strong today at UCSF Health.
+At this particular Top 10-rated Academic Medical Center, the nurse-ready room model is still going strong today.